xilaluna/fentanyl-epidemic-tracker/README.md

 ## About

-A Go scraper that is executed by a gin server endpoint that scrapes and crawls through every article on https://darknetlive.com/post/.
+A Go scraper executed by a gin server endpoint that scrapes and crawls through every article on https://darknetlive.com/post/.
 During this process, articles relating to fentanyl are automatically selected and saved to a Mongo database.

 ## Usage